-MM-TRA-3 Intersection 9: Fenton Pkwy & Friars Road (City of San Diego) - Prior to the issuance of the applicable CSU building permit for, or occupancy of, 4,150 DUEs, CSU/SDSU shall pay its fair-share towards the cost to optimize the traffic signals along the Friars Road corridor extending from River Run Drive to Stadium Way (Street A) to accommodate the change in traffic demand over the next 19 years plus the addition of project traffic.
+MM-TRA-3 Intersection 9: Fenton Pkwy & Friars Road (City of San Diego) - Prior to the issuance of the applicable CSU building permit for, or occupancy of, 4,150 DUEs, CSU/SDSU shall pay the City of San Diego its fair share towards the cost to optimize the traffic signals timing at intersections along the Friars Road corridor extending from River Run Drive to Stadium Way (Street A) to accommodate the change in traffic demand over the next 19 years plus the addition of project traffic.
+Signal timing optimization is expected to include the collection of new peak period intersection count data, calculation of recommended signal timings, and implementation of those timings in the field at each location.

 Alternative mitigation would be to widen Friars Road eastbound to add a fourth through lane, although widening this segment of Friars Road is not consistent with the 1985 Mission Valley Community Plan or the proposed Mission Valley Community Plan update (June 2019); therefore, for CEQA purposes, such physical mitigation is considered infeasible.
-The recommended mitigation to pay a fair-share towards the cost to optimize the traffic signals along the Friars Road corridor extending from River Run Drive to Stadium Way (Street A) would improve operations in the PM peak hour to 83.2 seconds of delay.
+The recommended mitigation to pay a fair share towards the cost to optimize the traffic signals along the Friars Road corridor extending from River Run Drive to Stadium Way (Street A) would improve operations in the PM peak hour to 83.2 seconds of delay.
 However, CSU does not have jurisdiction over this City of San Diego facility and, therefore, cannot guarantee implementation of the recommended improvement.
 Accordingly, the mitigation is considered infeasible.

-MM-TRA-4 Intersection 10: Northside Drive & Friars Road (City of San Diego) - Prior to the issuance of the applicable CSU building permit for, or occupancy of, 5,270 DUEs, CSU/SDSU shall pay its fair-share towards the cost to add a second northbound right-turn lane and optimize the traffic signals along the Friars Road corridor extending from River Run Drive to Stadium Way (Street A) to accommodate the change in traffic demand over the next 19 years plus the addition of project traffic.
+MM-TRA-4 Intersection 10: Northside Drive & Friars Road (City of San Diego) - Prior to the issuance of the applicable CSU building permit for, or occupancy of, 5,270 DUEs, CSU/SDSU shall pay the City of San Diego its fair share towards the cost to add a second northbound right turn lane and optimize the traffic signals timing at the intersections along the Friars Road corridor extending from River Run Drive to Stadium Way (Street A) to accommodate the change in traffic demand over the next 19 years plus the addition of project traffic.
+Signal timing optimization is expected to include the collection of new peak period intersection count data, calculation of recommended signal timings, and implementation of those timings in the field at each location.